Alokik-Mishra/MachineLearning-Python/README.md

 # MachineLearning-Python
 Re-implementation of the original R Machine Learning repo in Python with streamlined code.
+Models are both coded from scratch AND implemented using scikit-learn.

 ## Overview
 1. [Course description](#desc)